Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Euclidean Distance-Preserving Perturbation and Privacy Breaches

-We do not assume that the correspondence between the columns of the perturbed dataset $T(X)$ $=$ $Y$ (denoted $y_1$, $\ldots$, $y_m$) and the columns of the private dataset $X$ (denoted $x_1$, $\ldots$, $x_m$) is known; {\em i.e.} the perturbed version of $x_i$ is not necessarily $y_i$.
-Instead, the columns of $X$ are transformed using a Euclidean distance preserving function, then are permuted to produce the columns of the perturbed dataset $Y$.
+Recall that columns of $X$ (denoted $x_1$, $\ldots$, $x_m$) refer to private data records.
+And, columns of $T(X)$ $=$ $Y$ (denoted $y_1$, $\ldots$, $y_m$) refer to perturbed data records.
+The correspondence between the private and perturbed data records is not assumed known, {\em e.g.} the perturbed version of $x_i$ is not necessarily $y_i$.
+Instead, the columns of $X$ are transformed using a Euclidean distance-preserving function, then are permuted to produce the columns of the perturbed dataset $Y$.
 Formally, the perturbed dataset $Y$, is produced as follows.
-The private data owner chooses $(M_T, v_T)$, a secret Euclidean distance preserving function, and $\pi$, a secret permutation of $\{1, \ldots, m\}$.
+The private data owner chooses $(M_T, v_T)$, a secret Euclidean distance-preserving function, and $\pi$, a secret permutation of $\{1, \ldots, m\}$.
 Then, for $1 \leq i \leq m$, the data owner produces $y_{\pi(i)}$ $=$ $M_Tx_i + v_T$.

 Euclidean distance between the private data tuples is preserved in the perturbed dataset: for all $1 \leq i,j \leq m$, $||x_i-x_j||$ $=$ $||y_{\pi(i)}-y_{\pi(j)}||$.
 Moreover, if $v_T = 0$, then length of the private data tuples is also preserved: for all $1 \leq i \leq m$, $||x_i||$ $=$ $||y_{\pi(i)}||$.